For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 |

-24 February 2024 On Historical Trends in Missed Chances in Tests As a matter of
+24 February 2024 On Historical Trends in Missed Chances in Tests As a matter of interest,

-claim.
-There has been evolution not revolution. https://www.sportstats.com.au/articles/droppedcatcharticleACS.pdf I would like to
+been evolution not revolution. https://www.sportstats.com.au/articles/droppedcatcharticleACS.pdf I would like to

 think that this study breaks new ground. ********